 Simon and I just want to get going

 I know, I shouldn’t complain.
-I suppose it’s important to realise that everyone’s problems are relative.
+I suppose it’s important to realize that everyone’s problems are relative.
 And even though I am living my dream, it’s still not all happiness and smiles.
-In actuallity, I’m feeling so run down.
+In actuality, I’m feeling so run down.
 And it doesn’t help that I’ve been having wine most nights.
 It’s just that we’re all in limbo and it’s scary.

 Next Chapter: 30.
 The contrast of sailing around the world and cancer

 Previous Chapter: 28.
 Two months to go before we set sail for our world adventure

 Or…if you’d like to carry on reading all about our journey from selling up and sailing away, you can purchase my book, ‘Changing Lifestyles – Trading the Rat Race in For A Sail Around The World,’